 Dickinson’s poems first captured my imagination in high school—and her grip has never let go.
 I’m not alone.
 Her poems are widely admired and her life mythologized.
-Thousands of books include her poems or analyze them, and a recent film stars Cynthia Nixon as the talented, reclusive, poet in A Quiet Passionand Molly Shannon as Emily obsessed and in love with her sister-in-law Susan in the comedy, Wild Nights with Emily.
+Thousands of books include her poems or analyze them, and recent films star Cynthia Nixon as the talented, reclusive, poet in A Quiet Passionand Molly Shannon as Emily obsessed and in love with her sister-in-law Susan in the comedy, Wild Nights with Emily.
 A new Apple web series, also a comedy, looks at Emily’s early years and her fight to get her voice heard.

 Given that her poetry is unusual in its structure and handling of language—sometimes even opaque—what is it that attracts such devotion?
 Much is owing to the richness and mystery of her imagery, especially those flowers that become the vivid metaphors for her thoughts on every subject.
 Her poems were gardens in which she planted the flowers of her imagination.
 She used the 19th century “language of flowers,” in which an emotion or quality was commonly ascribed to a particular flower, but went beyond it to create visual bouquets of her own meaning.
 She makes herself the flower in her garden of the poem.